krisJagoda/Algorithms/README.md

 # Algorithms with unit tests

-1. Bubble sort
+1. Searching:

-2. Binary search
+    *  Binary search

+2. Recursion:

+    *  Factorial
+    *  Sum Of Ints in Array
+    *  Sum Of Indices in Array

+3. Sorting:

+	*  Bubble Sort
+	*  Selection Sort